Florida — Congressional Term Limits (1990–1995)

 Service was counted toward eight years of consecutive service for each covered office.

-A break in service would restore eligibility under the adopted design (consecutive, not lifetime).
+A break in service restored eligibility under the adopted design (consecutive, not lifetime).

-House and Senate service were treated separately for exhaustion purposes.
+House and Senate service were treated separately for counting purposes.

 Framework classification: Stint-Permission Regime — Consecutive Service Limit